Bre-31/portfolio/README.md

 # portfolio
-i made a simple portfolio for my client
+i made a simple portfolio for my client.